caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

 ## PostGIS intro

 What is PostGIS and why do we need it?
-PostgreSQL supports xml data type natively.
+PostgreSQL supports the XML data type natively.
 Why not use that?
-We could save gpx file straight away and skip the whole parsing part and adding extra extension.
+We could save the GPX file straight away and skip the whole parsing part and adding the extra extension.

-Doing all of that, we would loose many benefits that are provided by [PostGIS](https://postgis.net/features).
+Doing all of that, we would lose many benefits that are provided by [PostGIS](https://postgis.net/features).
 PostGIS is a spatial database extension that adds support for geographic objects.
 After converting tracks to geo type and storing them in Postgres, we will be able to run **location queries** and **spatial functions**.
 For example, we will be able to:

-* find all tracks near certain location
+* find all tracks near a certain location
 * calculate track's distance
-* convert track to the format used by web maps (GeoJSON, TopoJSON, KML etc)
+* convert a track to the format used by web maps (GeoJSON, TopoJSON, KML, etc)

 <br />

 ## Intial project setup

-In this tutorial I'm usingin following versions:
+In this tutorial I'm using the following versions:

 * Elixir 1.10
 * Phoenix 1.4.14
 * PostgreSQL 12.2
 * PostGIS 3.0

-Let's start with creating new Phoenix project.
+Let's start by creating a fresh Phoenix project.

 ```bash
 mix phx.new gpx_phoenix